Robinyo/business-registries-rest-api-specification/README.md

 ## Introduction

-This is the repositor for the Business Registries REST API.
+This is the repository for the Business Registries REST API.

 ## License